Story of Double Joy - our founder, Mary Hinde

 In 1994, using skills gained from her school building project and money left in a legacy from her father, Mary bought land and built 'from scratch' Double Joy Children's Farm.
 When building the she received financial support from SHARE Africa, a US organisation after a visit by SHARE founder Dr 'Bobby McGuffie http://shareafrica.org/dr-martha-bobby-macguffie/

-As well as the 96 children actually living at Double Joy there are a further 46 funded by the orphanage as they complete their further education at technical college or secondary school, after leaving Double Joy at age 15 and 4 more at university, part funded by relatives and overseas sponsors.
+As well as the 95 children actually living at Double Joy there are a further 34 part funded by Double Joy or sponsors as they complete education at technical college or secondary school, after leaving Double Joy at 15.

 In 2006 electricity arrived at Double Joy which required some extra fundraising by FoDJ donors.

 Piped, treated mains water supply reached Double Joy in 2011, again paid for by special extra donations from FoDJ.
-However this system is vulnerable to drought and this past year, after a marked reduction in rainfall, we are having to buy water in by the tanker load which strains the budget.
+However this system is vulnerable to drought and we sometimes have to buy water in by the tanker load which strains the budget.

 Money has been donated via regular subscriptions and from fundraising events in the UK and US.

-All the money raised goes directly to the orphanage in monthly instalments of about £7000 ($9000).
+All the money raised goes directly to the project in monthly instalments of about £7000 ($9000).

 Our UK expenses amount to about about £400 ($500) per year to pay administration costs of stationery, postage, bank charges and accountancy fees..

-Mary Hinde lives on site at Double Joy and has from the very beginning, paying her own way, not by money sent by Friends of Double Joy (FoDJ).
+Mary Hinde, who is self-funded, lives on site at Double Joy and has done from the very beginning.

 Double Joy is majority funded by FoDJ, UK registered charity no. 1087172.
-We also receive support from 2 US agencies, - SHARE Africa and Unbound.
+We also receive varying support from US agencies, SHARE Africa and Unbound.

-Double Joy Childrens Farm, now in its 22nd year, continues to give fresh hope to orphans and all those who visit describe it as a place of great joy and inspiration.
+Double Joy Childrens Farm, now in its 25th year, continues to give fresh hope to vulnerable children and all those who visit describe it as a place of great joy and inspiration.